Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

        - Use network segmentation to limit the spread of threats and contain incidents.

   + Some best practices for building an effective Cyber Incident Response Plan:
-    + Assign Roles and Responsibilities
+    + Define and assign clear Roles and Responsibilities
     + Centralize the Incident Response Process
+      + With a centralized log management solution, we can more effectively correlate and analyze information from across our environment.
+When we are responding to an attack, logging into multiple tools slows down our investigation, giving attackers more opportunities to hide in our systems and networks.
+With all our monitoring and investigation in a centralized location, we can build workflows and processes that streamline activities, enabling us to contain, eradicate, and recover from the incident faster.
-    + Identify Attack Scenarios
+    + Identify Attack Scenarios and detection use cases
     + Create High-Fidelity risk-based Alerts
-      + Having the most precise alerts possible (i.e., reducing as much as possible false positive) help the security team to focus on the heavy lifting of investigation.
+      + Reducing as much as possible false positive and having the most precise alerts possible help the security team to focus on the heavy lifting of investigation.
     + Define Reporting Requirements
       + We should have well-defined processes for reporting to management after you recover impacted systems.
 As part of reviewing our incident response plan’s effectiveness, we should have metrics for how quickly and effectively we:
       + Detected the incident